evan-erdos/trail-of-cthulhu/story/act-2/seq-1/scene-2.md

 ---
 layout: scene
 title:  The Pillars
-scene:       2
 beat:   pipe
-objective:   up
+obj:    up
 ---

 They side with Dolya.